P.O. Box 399

 New Senior Level Math Program

-Nova Scotia is implementing a new math program beginning with grade 10 in 2013-2014.
+Nova Scotia continues to implement a new math program which began with grade 10 in 2013-2014.
 Click here to see important information regarding the grade 10 math program.
+2014-2015 will see the introduction of new math courses at the grade 11 level.
+Click here to see information regarding the grade 11 math program.
 Click here for an overall view of the new math program.

 Personal Development Credit